Central banks around the world are building digital currencies. But they are not all solving the same problem.

 Why Privacy Matters So Much in Europe

-As a complement to physical cash, the Digital Euro will not be judged by architecture diagrams.
+The Digital Euro will not be judged by architecture diagrams.
 It will be judged by a simpler question: who can see my payments?